Pasta-Pot-Pal/creamee.github.io/_posts/2017-05-16-someone,-isn't-going-to-build-a-waterslide-that-only-you-will-use-that-leads-to-your-home-from-where-you-work.-no-one-will.-it's-not-going-to-happen.-even-if-you-have-a-barclaycard.-honest..md

 <table>
   <tr>
     <td>Title</td>
     <td>someone, isn't going to build a waterslide that only you will use that leads to your home from where you work. no one will. it's not going to happen.
-Even if you have a barclaycard honest.</td>
+Even if you have a barclaycard. honest.</td>
     <td>    Date</td>
     <td>16/05/2017</td>
   </tr>